 Social media for most businesses = Big Marketing Opportunity.
 Social media for law firms = Big Ethical Challenge + Big Marketing Opportunity.
 Bar association ethics rules on client solicitation, attorney-client relationships and law-firm advertising require lawyers to tweet, post and friend very carefully.
-Rules vary by state and local bars, but here are some general cautions:
+Rules for lawyers and social media vary by state and local bars, but here are some general cautions:

 Bar associations consider law firm social pages as another website controlled by the firm and subject to the rules on advertising.
 A firm could be responsible for any comments on the page, even if outsiders post them.